 “Thank you,” I replied weakly.
 I hung up the phone, closed my eyes, and hung my head, realizing that “next week” meant that the launch would not be occurring before the first (and biggest) promotion of my site.
 Instead of readers visiting (and hopefully bookmarking) my new website address (the one you’re visiting right now) they would be visiting my old Blogger website address that would soon be defunct.
 I felt discouraged and frustrated.
 And discouragement and frustration are all that is needed for me to start feeling defeated.

-Feeling relieved that I pulled together a replacement dinner, I pulled the pizza out of the oven with perhaps a little too much enthusiasm.
+Feeling relieved that I pulled together a replacement dinner, I energetically pulled the pizza out of the oven with a little too much enthusiasm.
 The doomed pie flipped off my spatula and fell upside-down onto the bottom of the oven.
 That’s right, not only was the pizza upside down, but it was getting fried with alarming speed on the oven’s heating elements.
-Smoke pouring out of the oven, I awkwardly hunched over with two spatulas and desperately scraped and scooped the pile of cheese, sauce, and sausage off the oven’s floor before it became permanently cemented to the oven.
+Thick, gray smoke pouring out of the oven, I awkwardly hunched over with two spatulas and desperately scraped and scooped the pile of cheese, sauce, and sausage off the oven’s floor before it became permanently cemented to the oven.
 I felt tempted to burst into tears, or explode into a frenzy of frustration, but somehow I convinced myself not to traumatize my family with an adult-sized temper tantrum and instead turn to my list.
 Here’s my advice to myself, which always seems to calm me down and keep me on track, and maybe it will do the same for you when you have a bad day:

 - Take a deep breath, and exhale slowly.
 If nothing else, you will at least be oxygenated when you start yelling.
 But you might be surprised at how a measured inhale and exhale will calm you down.
 (Incidentally, I had to walk away from the oven before inhaling, or I would have asphyxiated myself with smoke.)